mominurr/Yellow-Pages-Data-Scraping/README.md

-# Project: Yellow Pages Data Scraping
+# Yellow Pages Data Scraping

 **Description:**
 The Yellow Pages Data Scraping project is designed to automate the extraction of critical business details from directories such as [yellowpages.com.au](https://www.yellowpages.com.au) and [yellowpages.com](https://www.yellowpages.com).
 By utilizing web scraping techniques, the project gathers structured data on businesses, including: